Vegan Wild Rice Mushroom Soup

 Sprinkle the flour over the mushrooms then pour in the miso veggie stock.
 Bring to a simmer and cook for a good 10 minutes until the soup has thickened. ( To get the most benefits from the miso you can wait to add it once the soup is cooked).

 Add the cashew cream, taste and adjust seasonings with the sea salt and black pepper.
 Stir in the cooked wild rice and remove from heat.
 Sprinkle with fresh herbs and serve.Optional: ladle the soup into oven proof bowls and top with a sheet of vegan puff pastry to make pot pies.
 Bake at 375"F until golden brown on top.
+Alternatively you can top with homemade vegan biscuits.

 - You can substitute the wild rice in the recipe with barley, farro even lentils.
 To make the recipe WFPB & Plantricious compliant make sure to use water or broth for sauteeing, omit adding any oil nor puff pastry on top.